An option in a video game where you can listen to all music from the game. May be available from the beginning, but often is an unlockable.

 - One ROM combo in La-Mulana does this.

-- The Legend of Zelda: The Minish Cap, after you get all figurines.
+- The Legend of Zelda: The Minish Cap has one, unlocked by getting all figurines.

 - Iji has a classic sound test menu.